eliaszea/finite-absorber-ML/README.md

 This software was written by Elias Zea, and the datasets were created by Eric Brandão.

-RIRIS is free software.
+finite-absorber-ML is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 If not stated otherwise, this applies to all files contained in this package and its sub-directories.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.